 |[Scotland has a reasonable rail network but it doesn't serve many rural areas - trains no longer run on this old line to Peebles in the Scottish Borders]|

-Hiring a car is definitely the best way to explore the majority of Scotland - a country with a sparse population and lots of open space.
-You won't have to worry about timetables or tickets, and all parts of mainland Scotland are directly accessible to you.
-Many tourist attractions, especially in the Highlands, aren't well served by public transport.
-At least two of Scotland's star players, its distilleries and its ruined castles, tend to be situated away from major population centres (distilleries need pure spring water, while castles generally occupied high ground to aid defence).
-This often makes visits tricky without a car.
+Hiring a car is definitely the best way to explore most of Scotland - a country with a sparse population and lots of open space.
+You don't have to worry about timetables or tickets, and all parts of mainland Scotland are directly accessible to you.
+Many tourist attractions aren't well served by public transport; the Highlands in particular is a sparsely populated region with lots of open space.
+At least two of Scotland's star players, its distilleries and its ruined castles, tend to be situated away from major population centres, often making visits tricky without a car.

 Ferries are the most practical way to reach most of Scotland's major islands, though Skye is connected to the mainland by a road bridge.
 A plane might be better for far-flung Shetland, Orkney or the Western Isles, especially if you're heading there directly from Glasgow or Edinburgh.